MikeJMcGuire/HASSAddons/README.md

 The add-on will need to maintain the TCP port 80 binding, as the air conditioner will only attempt to connect to the system on port 80.

+The add-on has an option to forard to the original web service, which will enable both the add-on and the original web service to operate simultaneously enabling both Home Assistant and the Actron Connect mobile application.